apeterson91/website/content/author/admin/_index.md

 organizations = [ { name = "Google", url = "google.com" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Adam is Data Scientist at Google."
+bio = "Adam is a Data Scientist at Google."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""